schoinh/animal-api/README.md

     $ dotnet ef database update
     $ dotnet run
     ```
 7. The API is now up and running.
-For full documentation on using this API, refer to XXXXXXXXX.
+For full documentation on the database and using this API, refer to XXXXXXXXX.

 ## Known Bugs
-??????????
+None at this time.

 ## Technologies Used
 * C# / .NET Core